Editor's Note: This post was originally published in July 2017 and has been updated for accuracy and comprehensiveness.

 - Lack of customer analytics across channels (67%)

 - Siloed organization (48%)

 - Inability to identify customers across shopping trips (45%)

-It’s about allowing consumers to purchase wherever they are while communicating in a way that is in tune with why they use a given channel and showing awareness of their individual stage in the customer lifecycle.
+Omnichannel is consistent, yet unique.
+It’s about allowing consumers to purchase wherever they are while communicating in a way that is in tune with why they use a given channel and showing awareness of their stage in the customer lifecycle.

-- A customer discovers and buys from your brand through Amazon.
+- A customer discovers and buys from you on Amazon.

 - They receive a tailored-for-Amazon unboxing experience, with inserts that promote inventory not found on Amazon along with a discount, information about your loyalty program, your retail experiences (i.e store or popup) and a URL to a dedicated collection page on your site.

 - The landing page triggers tracking codes that will later retarget the customer with ads about complementary products to their original purchase on Facebook, Pinterest, and on Google.

 - After the second purchase, the customer receives an email notifying them of a nearby retail storefront or event.

 - Before your next pop-up, loyal customers are sent a link to a private collection and invited to an exclusive, members-only VIP lounge via Facebook Messenger